lance13c/web-lego-car/README.md

 ### Setup config files

 **Note this only works your computer has a public url.
-If it does not, the server will still run but will throw errors when trying the make the REST calls.**
+If it does not, the server will still run but will throw errors when trying to make the REST calls.**

 Find the project folder.